joshbuchea/joshbuchea-com/README.md

 - [ ] Open PRs on parent repo
   - [ ] Use google analytics id from config file in `gatsby-config.js`
   - [ ] Add `0.5rem` to submit button in footer form to resolve display issue (firefox only?)
+- [x] Deploy to Netlify
+- [x] Verify form works and cross-domain error is non-issue in production
 - [x] Add google analytics id
 - [x] Delete test post
 - [x] Disable service worker